samaradw/pin7/.github/steps/2-pin-discussion.md

 -->

 <!-- <<< Author notes: Step 2 >>> -->
-Start this step by pinning your discussion so your community can quickly see the most important threads.
+Start this step by pinning your Discussion so your community can quickly see the most important threads.

-## Step 2: Pin a discussion 📌
+## Step 2: Pin a Discussion 📌

-Now that you've started a discussion, let’s make sure it gets the visibility it deserves.
+Now that you've started a Discussion, let’s make sure it gets the visibility it deserves.

 ### 🤔 Why this matters

-Pinned discussions stay at the top of your list and help everyone find key questions, announcements, or updates quickly.
+Pinned Discussions stay at the top of your list and help everyone find key questions, announcements, or updates quickly.
 Use pinning to highlight critical info for your team or contributors.

-### ⚙️ Activity: Pin your discussion
+### ⚙️ Activity: Pin your Discussion

 1. Go to your [Discussions tab](../../discussions).
-2. Click into the discussion you just created.
+2. Click into the Discussion you just created.
-3. In the top right panel, look for the **“Pin discussion to…”** option.
+3. In the top right panel, look for the **“Pin Discussion to…”** option.
 4. Click it.
-If successful, your discussion will now show a 📌 **Pinned** label.
+If successful, your Discussion will now show a 📌 **Pinned** label.

 Once pinned, wait about 20 seconds and refresh this page to unlock the next step!